arcofb/InstallopenGL/README.md

-# InstallopenGL For Linux OS
+# InstallopenGL For Linux OS and Windows OS
   By Arco